maguirre42/Master_Eoi_Java/README.md

 - The repository includes directories that simulate an IntelliJ IDEA IDE environment which I used during my bootcamp.
 - Inside each directory, you can find topics related to Java programming concepts and exercises.
 - All files and directories are commented to facilitate understanding.

+## // Comments

+- The directories OOP and OPP2 include concepts and exercises about object-oriented programming in Java.